 - Don’t exercise vigorously.

-- Don't drive the day of the procedure or until your doctor says it's OK.
+- Don’t drive the day of the procedure or until your healthcare provider says it’s OK.

-- Return to work or other activities when your doctor says you're ready.
+- Return to work or other activities when your healthcare provider says you’re ready.

 Call right away if you notice any of the following symptoms: